KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 After the enrollment window expires, enrolled players can force-start the tournament with whatever players have joined, even if below capacity.
 If only one player has enrolled, they win immediately and receive the prize pool.

 **Escalation 2 — Public Claim (Abandoned Pool):**
 After an additional escalation interval, **anyone** (including non-enrolled players) can claim the abandoned enrollment pool.
 All enrolled players are marked as forfeited, and **the claimer receives the entire prize pool** (90% of all entry fees collected).
-This is not a small reward—it's the full pot.
+This is not a small reward, **it's the full pot!**.

 This creates a strong economic incentive for resolution.
-Rather than funds sitting locked forever, someone can always claim them—either by playing a reduced tournament or by cleaning up an abandoned one and taking the entire pool.
+Rather than funds sitting locked forever, someone can always claim the either by playing a reduced tournament or by cleaning up an abandoned one and taking the entire pool.

 ### 6.3 Match Timeout Escalation